lammps/lammps/doc/src/Packages_details.rst

 **Install:**

 To use this package, also the :ref:`SNAP package <PKG-SNAP>` package needs to be installed.
-If building the *mliappy* model, use -DLMP_MLIAPPY and the :ref:`PYTHON package <PKG-PYTHON>` package needs to be installed.
-The version of python must be >3.5.
+To make the *mliappy* model available, also the :ref:`PYTHON package <PKG-PYTHON>` package needs to be installed and the version of python must be 3.5 or later.

 **Author:** Aidan Thompson (Sandia), Nicholas Lubbers (LANL).